It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 It’s not just in English that animals make noises.
 Korean animals do that too

-But the sounds of Animals in Korean are a lot different than they do in English!
+But the sounds of Animals in Korean are a lot different than they are in English!

 For example, cows sound like “moo” in English, but like “meo-meo” in Korean.